faxu/onnxruntime/docs/resources/compatibility.md

 ---

 # ONNX Runtime compatibility
-{:toc }
+* TOC placeholder
+{:toc}

 ## Backwards compatibility
-* All versions of ONNX Runtime support ONNX opsets from ONNX v1.2.1+ (opset version 7 and higher).
-  * For example: if an ONNX Runtime release implements ONNX opset 9, it can run models stamped with ONNX opset versions in the range [7-9].

-* Newer versions of ONNX Runtime support all models that worked with prior versions, so updates should not break integrations.
+Newer versions of ONNX Runtime support all models that worked with prior versions, so updates should not break integrations.

 ## Environment compatibility
 ONNX Runtime is not explicitly tested with every variation/combination of environments and dependencies, so this list is not comprehensive.
 Please use this as starting reference.
 For specific questions or requests, please [file an issue](https://github.com/microsoft/onnxruntime/issues) on Github.